 In the State of Florida, comparative negligence defenses can be used against you in a car accident case.
 If it is, this could lower the amount of compensation you receive from the other driver.
 For example, if it is determined that you are 20% at fault, then your final compensation will be reduced by a comparable percentage.

-Since the State of Florida allows the pure comparative negligence rule to be used, victims can be held responsible for up to 99 per cent for car accidents and still receive the 1 percent financial compensation.
-So, to maximize your financial recovery, it is crucial that you work with our experienced Miami car accident lawyer who can oppose the comparative negligence defense.
+Since the State of Florida allows the pure comparative negligence rule to be used, victims can be held responsible for up to 99 per cent for the accident and still receive the 1 percent financial compensation.
+So, to maximize your financial recovery, it is crucial that you work with our experienced Miami accident lawyer who can oppose the comparative negligence defense.

-If you were injured in a car crash in Miami Dade county as a result of another person's negligence, wrecklessness or intentional act, with the assistance of our experienced Miami car accident attorney, you have a better chance of receiving compensation for the following:
+If you were injured in a MVA accident in the Miami-Dade area as a result of another person's negligence, wrecklessness or intentional act, with the assistance of our experienced Miami accident attorney, you have a better chance of receiving compensation for the following:

 Medical Expenses

-For medical bills incurred as a result of your injury, you are entitled to compensation.
+For medical bills incurred as a result of a minor or serious injury, you are entitled to compensation.
 These include:

 Property Damage